 The situation is only relieved when someone else is so provoked by the ambiguous update that they just have to ask for more information.
 Once the vague-booker provides the missing details, the comment thread expands as people rush to sympathise, offer help or promise to pray.
 It’s difficult to know what motivates vague-booking, but it isn’t very helpful.

-The person who over-shares doesn’t seem to know how much and which kind of personal information is appropriate to broadcast to others.
-They tend to overwhelm their audience with intimate details that others would rather not know and can cause considerable embarrassment.
+In contrast, the person who over-shares doesn’t seem to know how much and which kind of personal information is appropriate to broadcast to others.
+They tend to overwhelm their audience with intimate details that others would rather not know.
 It might help the over-sharer to unburden themselves and share so openly, but sadly, it’s of little help to others.

 Under-sharing creates confusion and over-sharing leads to awkwardness.
-Neither approach is helpful, because neither has the interests of others at heart; they’re exactly the kind of thing I want to avoid.
-Sometimes it is more helpful to let silence reign unexplained and not post anything at all online.
+Neither approach is helpful, because neither has the interests of others at heart; they’re exactly the kind of thing I want to avoid when I’m blogging.
+Sometimes it’s better to let silence reign unexplained and not post anything online.

 I think about helpfulness a lot when I’m writing because I’m accountable for whatever I publish.
-It’s a sober responsibility that means I have very strict rules about what I share online and how I share it.
-So, I won’t publish anything that doesn’t measure up.
+It’s a sober responsibility, so I have very strict rules about what and how I share online.
+That means I won’t publish anything that doesn’t measure up.

 These rules govern everything.
 I aim to share only what is helpful, edifying and encouraging for others.
 Whatever I publish must be truthful and well-written, and I won’t publish other people’s personal details or stories without their permission.
 And above all, whatever I publish must be honouring to God.
-If any aspect of my writing fails to follow any of these rules, I won’t share it.
+If any aspect of my writing fails to follow any of these rules, I won’t make it public.
 It wouldn’t be right.

 But how did I decide on these rules?

-Self-knowledge can sometimes be a good place to start.
-As a writer I’m keenly aware that in my desire to write well, I daily open myself to the allure and tug of ambition.
-And as a person I’m especially aware that as I practise being more open with others, I’m still learning, still searching for the right balance—the sweet spot between under- and over-sharing.
+Self-knowledge can be a good place to start.
+As a writer, I’m keenly aware that in my desire to write well I daily open myself to the allure and tug of ambition.
+As a person, I’m especially aware that as I practise being more open with others, I’m still learning, still searching for the right balance—the sweet spot between under- and over-sharing.

-But self-knowledge isn’t enough.
+But self-knowledge alone is not enough.
 Even when I try to be ruthlessly honest, my capacity to recognise and acknowledge the truth about myself is limited by my humanity and skewed by my sinfulness.
 That’s why it’s so important for me to seek to honour God above all else.